ad1tyq/sanket-strawhats/README.md

 Sanket empowers ASHA workers to log symptoms instantly via their phones.
 Our system analyzes the data in real-time, detects potential outbreaks, and sends automated alerts to health officials, enabling a response before a crisis escalates.

+## 🏗️ System Architecture

+Our system is composed of four key pillars, creating a seamless flow from data collection to life-saving action:

+    Data Input: ASHAs on the ground report data via a Progressive Web App (PWA) or an Interactive Voice Response (IVR) phone call.

+    Backend & Database: A Next.js API receives the data, which is stored in a Vercel Postgres database using the Prisma ORM.

+    Analysis Engine: A simple but powerful rule-based engine (built into the Next.js API) analyzes incoming data in real-time to assess risk.

+    Dashboard & Alerting: A web dashboard for health officials visualizes the risk on a map, and automated SMS alerts are sent via Twilio when a threat is detected.

 ## ✨ Key Features

 Offline-First PWA: An installable web app for ASHA workers that works perfectly even with no internet connection.
 Reports are saved locally and synced automatically.